James-S-Santangelo/paper-rcourse/paper.md

 # Description and eligibility

-We present an open source course module designed for simultaneously teaching statistical and programming skills in a participatory live-coding format targeting primarily upper year undergraduate biology students.
-Our module has 16 primarily self-contained lectures with topics ranging from data cleaning, manipulation, and visualization, to the statistical analysis of biological data and reproducibility through GitHub.
+We present an open source course module designed for teaching statistical and programming skills in a participatory live-coding format targeting upper year undergraduate biology students.
+Our module has sixteen primarily self-contained lectures with topics ranging from data cleaning, manipulation, and visualization, to the statistical analysis of biological data and reproducibility through GitHub.
 Our module additionally includes eight assignments that were distributed to